Michael M. Thomas: Career

 Thomas joined the Metropolitan Museum of Art as an assistant curator in 1959, responsible for European paintings.
 Although he intended to become an art dealer, his father disapproved of this.
 Thomas joined the staff of Lehman Brothers two years later; his father was not consulted on this beforehand, and this soured their relationship.
 Thomas was made a partner in 1967, and was a board member of 20th Century Fox and the Los Angeles Rams.
 He became head of mergers and acquisitions in 1971, but ultimately quit Lehman Brothers that same year after feeling "betrayed" by the firm.

 Thomas went on to work as a consultant, and began writing novels in 1980.
-His first book, Green Monday, was published that same year.
-Seven years later, he began writing a long-running column, The Midas Watch, for The New York Observer.
+His first book, Green Monday, was a bestseller.
+His second novel, Someone Else's Money, drew on Thomas' knowledge of art and art dealing as well as Wall Street, and the economist Robert Lekachman noted in The New York Times Book Review that "Thomas knows both these environments intimately enough to detest most of the characters he has drawn, one suspects, from living models."
+Seven years later, Thomas began writing a long-running column, The Midas Watch, for The New York Observer.
 Thomas once detailed his subject matter to the New York Times as "social climbers, stock market papermongers, real estate shills and assorted other virtuosos of hype and blather."
 Charlotte Curtis described his early works in The New York Times as "extremely unkind to the rich and fashionable", adding that his magazine articles "are said to have indulged in gratuitously cruel people-bashing".
 He consequently became an outcast among the city's high society.
 Approximately 25 publishing houses rejected his eighth novel, Love & Money (2009), and it eventually took him over a decade to secure one.
 His final novel, Fixers, was published in 2016.